soyoahn/hikemap/README.md

 # hikemap

 # 🍎 What's this?
 The purpose of this githup repo is to provide a simple way to exercise writing REST API documentation in a public repo.

-After this, I'll have gained the confidence to contribute to actual open source documentation!
+After this, the plan is to have gained enough confidence to contribute to some actual open source documentation!

 # This is not "actual" documentation?
 No, Hikemap is a fictitious service that uses a simple json db and json-server to read, add, and update hiking trails, users, and trail reviews added by those users.